 Forgetting for a moment the main draws in Pigeon Forge — the theme park, the national park and the shopping — I found simply wandering up and down the Parkway (the main drag that runs through town) was an adventure unto itself.

 Lined with water slides, go-cart tracks, arcades, and souvenir stands, there is plenty of mindless fun to keep the kids amused for awhile.
 Weekends, the real spectacle sets in.
 Locals from all over the county drive in on the Parkway, pull off and park on the shoulder, bring out folding chairs (and maybe a grill) and simply sit and watch the traffic pass.
 It’s quite a scene.
 Many folks arrive in beautifully maintained classic cars, and participate in the car shows that are often organized by the town.
 But classic cars or not, this seemed to be a weekly ritual that would never skip a beat.

+Other attractions include ‘chains’ seen elsewhere like the indoor amusement zone, WonderWorks, and Magiquest, with blacklight golf, laser play and interactive role-playing games.
 Rain or shine, I imagine if you visit Pigeon Forge during the summer, there will be at least a few locals to welcome you from the side of the road, country music blaring from their portable radios.

 Choice Tunes & Good Eats in Pigeon Forge, Tennessee